dwf42egeggqergqerg/Ansible-ExOS/README.md

 # Ansible-ExOS
-Ansable Project for maintenance of Exos equipment.
+Ansible Project for maintenance of Exos equipment.